 Think about food safety

 As with all commercially prepared pet foods, commercially prepared raw foods are subject to stringent legislation and require various tests to ensure they are safe.
 This therefore minimises the risk of food-borne contamination to both owner and the pet.
-In contrast, to prepare a homemade raw diet the ingredients must always be from safe and reliable sources to ensure food safety as they are often not subject to the same level of testing and control as commercially prepared raw foods.
+When preparing a homemade raw diet, pet owners must always source ingredients from safe and reliable sources to ensure food safety.

-Good hygiene practice is always important and even more so when handling raw meat, here is your guide:
+Good hygiene practice is always important and even more so when handling fresh, frozen or freeze-dried raw food, here is your guide:

 Considering a change in diet for your pet?